 You may be tempted to avoid discussing the topic altogether.
 However, children will ultimately be exposed to drugs and alcohol at some point in their lives, and children who are prepared in advance with perspective and guidance from their parents are less likely to misuse these substances right away.

-Talking to children about drugs and alcohol may be difficult for you.
-In truth, it’s advisable not to have one serious conversation but rather to talk about it naturally and mention it in passing from when your children are young.
+Talking to kids about drugs and alcohol may be difficult for you.
+In truth, it’s advisable not to have one serious conversation but rather to talk about it naturally and mention it in passing when your children are young.
 The point of speaking about drugs and alcohol is to introduce the topic and invite your children to discuss it with you at every stage of their lives.

 Here are some tips for having these conversations with your children:

-• Educate yourself- Know the facts, statistics, and trends of drug and alcohol misuse.
+- Educate yourself- Know the facts, statistics, and trends of drug and alcohol misuse.
 Educate yourself on which substances your children are most likely to be exposed to, how dangerous or deadly they are, how addictive they are, and the short- and long-term effects of misusing drugs and alcohol.

-• Be clear- Don’t skirt around the issue.
+- Be clear- Don’t skirt around the issue.
 Introducing the concept and being unclear with your stance can confuse children.
 State clearly what you believe and what you expect your children to do (or not to do).

-• Speak calmly- Don’t get defensive, angry, or annoyed.
+- Speak calmly- Don’t get defensive, angry, or annoyed.
 Try to speak neutrally and invite your children to share their thoughts, feelings, and questions.
 Allow your children the space to absorb your messages and think them through independently.

-• Be supportive- Your children must know that you will support them no matter where they end up.
-Don’t be judgmental or speak with disdain about people struggling with addiction so your children know you will be supportive and loving if they find themselves on that path.
+- Be supportive- Your children must know that you will support them no matter where they end up.
+Don’t be judgmental or speak with disdain about people struggling with addiction, so your children know you will be supportive and loving if they find themselves on that path.

-• Be prepared- If your children are intelligent or inquisitive, they may demand answers to questions relating to drug and alcohol use that may be difficult to answer.
+- Be prepared- If your children are intelligent or inquisitive, they may demand answers to questions relating to drug and alcohol use that may be difficult to answer.
 Be prepared to give an age-appropriate answer to your children’s questions so they aren’t left to wonder.

-• Give advice- Explain to your children that drugs and alcohol are usually a method of escape from negative emotions such as fear, sadness, resentment, and anger.
+- Give advice- Explain to your children that drugs and alcohol are usually a method of escape from negative emotions such as fear, sadness, resentment, and anger.
 Teach them positive ways to deal with difficult emotions so they don’t turn to substances.

 How To Have Casual Discussions About Drugs and Alcohol With Your Child